Merely Descriptive Trademark Refusal: How to Win the Mere Descriptiveness Argument

 Your trademark application might get rejected for a number of reasons.
 Near the top of the list of possible trademark rejections is mere descriptiveness.
 But, what exactly is a merely descriptive trademark?
 A merely descriptive mark “describes an ingredient, quality, characteristic, function, feature, purpose, or use of the goods or services” specified in the trademark application [TMEP 1209.01(a)].

-Need to overcome a merely descriptive trademark refusal?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get your trademark registered.
+Need to win a merely descriptive trademark argument?
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get your trademark registered.

 Why do descriptive marks get rejected?